The Lake Partner Program is a great example of community water monitoring, bringing together volunteers with a shared interest for lake preservation.

 High levels of phosphorus can lead to algal blooms and in some cases affect the habitat of cold water fish such as lake trout.
 By sampling the total phosphorus each year it is possible to detect a change in the nutrient status of your lake.
 It is important to note that several years of data must be collected to observe the normal, between-year-differences before a trend can be identified.

 While total phosphorus concentrations are the best way to describe the nutrient status of your lake, regular Secchi depths can also help to identify changes in water clarity that are not linked to nutrient status (zebra mussels, climate change, etc.).
+Calcium and chloride data have also been analyzed in recent years as part of the LPP data sets.

 Additional Sampling Tools & Related Guides: